-- It is estimated that anywhere between 20.9 million and 40.3 million people are held in slavery today. - Approximately 71% of human trafficking victims are women and girls. - Up to 50% of female victims are minors. - Human trafficking generates an estimated USD \$150.2 billion per year.6 - Traffickers face a mere 1% chance of ever being prosecuted.
+- It is estimated that anywhere between 20.9 million and 40.3 million people are held in slavery today. - Over 70% of human trafficking victims are women and girls. - Human trafficking generates an estimated USD \$150.2 billion per year. - Traffickers face a mere 1% chance of ever being prosecuted.